 Curriculum Vitae (CV)

 Purpose: To highlight your scholarly experiences when applying for academic or research positions

 Length: 2-3 pages (additional pages can be added as you further your career)

 Content: Highlight academic experiences, such as educational background, research, publications, awards/grants, and presentations.

-Write Your Resume/CV
+Write Your Resume

 - USC Career Center Resume Guide: Includes resume and cover letter tips and samples